Samsung Galaxy S23: Software

 The Samsung Galaxy S23 phones were released with Android 13 with Samsung's One UI 5.1 software.
 Samsung Knox is included for enhanced device security, and a separate version exists for enterprise use.
-Samsung has promised 4 major Android OS updates and 1 additional year of security updates for a total of 5 years worth of updates (support ending within 2028).
-The first major upgrade, One UI 6.0, was released on October 30, 2023.
+Alongside the Galaxy Z Fold 5, Galaxy Z Flip 5 and Galaxy Tab S9 series, they are the last Samsung flagships to support 32-bit applications and are set to receive 4 OS upgrades and 5 years of security updates (support ending within 2028).
+It also marks the last time these devices will receive this level of support, as its successors all had 7 years of support.